philrmass/trimet-quickstop/README.md

 To build the project

+## Design and Planning

+You can see the project's component tree and layout [here](docs/components.md)

 ## Support and Contact Details

 If you have any issues or questions, please email me at philrmass@gmail.com

 ## Technologies

-_Created in JavasScript using React and Express_
+Created in JavasScript using React and Express

 ## Legal